“Best new Sports Car 1980” “Nothing less than the reinvention of the Sports Car” “English Corvette”

 TR8 Numbers Outside the UK

-These figures further highlight the global rarity of the TR8 and reinforce its status as one of the most collectible Triumph sports cars.
+These figures underline the worldwide scarcity of the Triumph TR8 and reinforce its status as one of the most collectible and desirable Triumph sports cars ever produced.

 The first two RHD TR8s with the works team competing in the 1980 Round Britain Run.
 LEFT Rover Triumph Plant Director John Micklewright RIGHT Transport Manager Bob Train having a break.